Divorce and Grandparents Visitation Rights in Arizona

 When a Grandparent is Interested in Adopting a Grandchild

 As long as grandparents meet the requirements outlined by Arizona adoption laws, they have the right to adopt a grandchild.
 In most cases, while the adoption is pending a grandparent will seek temporary custody of the child (if they do not already have it).

 Visitation When a Grandchild is Adopted

-In cases where a grandchild is adopted by another party, the grandparents’ rights to visitation could be terminated.
-According to Arizona state law, the adoption of a child results in the end of visitation rights to the grandparents.
+In cases where another party adopts a grandchild, the grandparents’ rights to visitation could be terminated.
+According to Arizona state law, the adoption of a child results at the end of visitation rights to the grandparents.
 There is one exception to this scenario: stepparent adoption.

 If you have additional questions about grandparent visitation rights under Arizona state law, please contact the Arizona family law attorneys at Hildebrand Law.